-- Isolate High-Tensile Tow Lines: Keep all lines coiled, organized, and clear of active boarding platforms.
-Ensure the helm operator maintains a 360-degree visual scan and assigns a dedicated lookout to track riders and monitor surrounding hulls whenever a passenger is in the water.
+- Organize Your Lines: Keep all your tow ropes neatly coiled, organized, and completely clear of the swim platforms and walkthrough paths.
+Make sure the captain maintains a clear, 360-degree visual scan and assigns a dedicated crew member to act as a spotter whenever a swimmer is in the water.

 What is the legal speed restriction for operating a watercraft after dark in Texas waters?
 While open public reservoirs do not feature posted speed limits during peak daylight windows, Texas maritime law enforces a strict 25 MPH speed limit at night (defined from 30 minutes after sunset to 30 minutes before sunrise).
 This regulation is vital because ambient shoreline lights easily blend with structural vessel lighting after dark, making it exceptionally difficult to judge tracking velocities, closing distances, and floating hazards.